-- To recall the definition of electrochemical cell, reduction and oxidation
+- The definition of electrochemical cell, reduction and oxidation.

-- To write half equations showing oxidation and reduction.
+- How to write half equations showing oxidation and reduction.

-- To identify oxidizing and reducing agents in reactions.
+- How to identify oxidizing and reducing agents in reactions.

 - Electrochemistry is similar to acid and base chemistry.
 Think about some of the key points we saw in in the Acid-Base theory and Solubility equilibria chapters: